Hazammm/WonderLust/README.md

 ## License

-This project relies on the Laravel framework and its ecosystem, open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project relies on the Laravel framework and its ecosystem, open-sourced software licensed under [MIT license](https://opensource.org/licenses/MIT).

 ## Contributors